• Skip to primary navigation

 Recipe variations

-• Cake batter: Replace some cake flour with unsweetened cocoa powder to make chocolate sponge roll cake.
+• Cake batter: Replace some cake flour with unsweetened cocoa powder to make a chocolate sponge roll cake.

 • Rolling method: Roll the cake at the short side or lengthwise.
 Also, try to change the roll surface using the browned side in or out.